noiseprotocol/noise_spec/noise.md

 The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the responder's static public key as well as the responder's ephemeral public key.
-Note that this pre-knowledge allows an encrypted payload to be sent in the first message, although full forward secrecy and replay protection is only achieved with the second message.
+This pre-knowledge allows an encrypted payload to be sent in the first message, although full forward secrecy and replay protection is only achieved with the second message.